RBWM Local Elections

 When someone dies in England or Wales the death needs to be registered at the register office for the district in which it happened.
 There is a legal requirement to register the death within five days of the register office receiving the medical certificate of cause of death (MCCD) from the Medical Examiner.

-Unless there is Coroner involvement, the next-of-kin can expect to receive a telephone call from the Medical Examiner’s Office to discuss the details and the cause of death.
-The finalised medical paperwork is then sent to the register office.
-Once received, we will call you to book an appointment to register the death as soon as possible.
+Unless there is Coroner involvement, the next-of-kin can expect to receive a telephone call from the Medical Examiner’s Office, who will advise that the medical certificate is being emailed to the register office.

 If the person died in a house or hospital, the death can be registered by: